ICHEC/QNLP/README.md

 Example runnable scripts are available in the `modules/py/scripts` directory.
 C++ demos and tests are available under `demos` and `modules/tests` respectively.
 Jupyter notebooks are available at `modules/py/nb`.

-## Acknowledgements

-This project would not have succeeded without the support of Fabio Baruffa and Jim Kenneally of Intel, and we thank them and Intel for their support.
-We also acknowledge the support of Enterprise Ireland for funding of this project.
-Additionally, we would like to thank Bob Coecke and Ross Duncan for useful conversations throughout the project.
-Lastly, we wish to acknowledge the support of ICHEC's systems and national service team for their assistance with running our simulations on Kay.

 ---

 - [1]: Stephen Clark, Bob Coecke and Mehrnoosh Sadrzadeh, *A Compositional Distributional Model of Meaning*, Proceedings of the Second Quantum Interaction Symposium, 2008.